saadmk11/redis-search-django/README.md

 #### Note:

 - You can not inherit from `HashDocument` for documents that include nested fields.
-- You need to inherit from `EmbeddedJsonDocument` for nested documents.
+- You need to inherit from `EmbeddedJsonDocument` for document classes that will be embedded inside another document class.
-- You need to explicitly add `OneToOneField`, `ForeignKey` or `ManyToManyField` with a nested document class if you want to index them. you can not add it in the `Django.fields` option.
+- You need to explicitly add `OneToOneField`, `ForeignKey` or `ManyToManyField` (e.g: `tags: List[TagDocument]`) with an embedded document class if you want to index them. you can not add it in the `Django.fields` option.
-- For `related_models` option, you need to specify the fields related name and if it is a `ManyToManyField` or a `ForeignKey` Field then specify `"many": True`.
+- For `related_models` option, you need to specify the fields `related_name` and if it is a `ManyToManyField` or a `ForeignKey` Field then specify `"many": True`.
 - `related_models` will be used when a related object is saved that contributes to the document.
-- You can define `prepare_{field_name}` method to update the value of the field for indexing.
+- You can define `prepare_{field_name}` method to update the value of a field before indexing.
-- If it is a custom field you must define a `prepare_{field_name}` method that returns the value of the field.
+- If it is a custom field (not a model field) you must define a `prepare_{field_name}` method that returns the value of the field.
 - You can override `get_queryset` method to provide more filtering.
 This will be used while indexing a queryset.
 - Field names must match model field names or define a `prepare_{field_name}` method.

 ### Management Command

-You can use the `index` management command to index all the models in the database to redis index if it has a Document class defined.
+This package comes with `index` management command that can be used to index all the model instances to Redis index if it has a Document class defined.

-**Note:** Make sure that redis is running.
+**Note:** Make sure that Redis is running before running the command.

-Just run the following command to index all models that have Document classes defined:
+Run the following command to index **all** models that have Document classes defined:

 ```bash
 python manage.py index
 ```

-You can use `--migrate-only` option to only update the index schema.
+You can use `--migrate-only` option to **only** update the **index schema**.

 ```bash
 python manage.py index --migrate-only
 ```

-You can use `--models` to specify which models to index (models must have a Document class defined).
+You can use `--models` to **specify** which models to index (models must have a Document class defined to be indexed).

 ```bash
 python manage.py index --models app_name.ModelName app_name2.ModelName2